 On mobile devices such as tablets and smartphones, the longpress popup provides the same functionality.

-The keyboard is intended to be intuitive and easy to use for the widest number of users.
+The keyboard is intended to reduce keyboard switching and be intuitive and easy to use for the widest number of users.
 As such, it hopes to facilitate widescale acceptance and adoption of the incredible linguistic diversity in the Canadian North.

 This keyboard defines some keys that are set by default as "hotkeys" when Keyman is installed.
 To use this keyboard, you will want to go to Configuration.../Hotkeys, select the hotkey name, and either change the hotkey or turn it off.